WATCH: Ukraine accuses Russia of destroying major dam, warns of ecological disaster

 The fallout could have broad consequences: Flooding homes, streets and businesses downstream; depleting water levels upstream that help cool Europe’s largest nuclear power plant; and draining supplies of drinking water to the south in Crimea, which Russia illegally annexed.

 The dam break added a complex new element to Russia’s ongoing war in Ukraine, now in its 16th month.
-Ukrainian forces were widely seen to be moving forward with a long-anticipated counteroffensive in patches along more than 1000 kilometers (621 miles) of frontline in the east and south of Ukraine.
+Ukrainian forces were widely seen to be moving forward with a long-anticipated counteroffensive in patches along more than 621 miles of frontline in the east and south of Ukraine.

 Amid official outrage, Ukrainian President Volodymyr Zelenskyy said he convened an urgent meeting of the National Security Council.
 He alleged that Russian forces set off a blast inside the dam structure and said some 80 settlements were in danger.